Learn about actual and potential costs

 Evaluate major factors to mitigate risk

 How risky is the Oil & Gas Engineering Services supply chain?

 The supply chain for oil and gas engineering services poses a moderate degree of risk.
-Suppliers source the majority of inputs from computer stores, office stationery wholesalers and packaged software publishers.
-There is negligible risk of supply disruptions, although buyers should monitor the impact of import penetration on their current...
+Suppliers source the majority of their inputs from computer stores, office stationery wholesalers and packaged software publishers.
+There is a negligible risk of supply disruptions, although buyers should monitor the impact of competition from import...
 Subscribe to learn more.